We are grateful for the hard work of our lab alumni who often pitch in to help, even off the clock.

 Megan Kleine-Kracht Thomas received her PhD in Educational Psychology in 2013.
 She currently serves as a school psychologist for Fayette County Public Schools.
 Megan received her BA in Psychology from UK in 2007 and her MS in School Psychology in 2008.
 In her dissertation research, Megan investigated the relationships between the feedback teachers provide to students during mathematics instruction, teacher and student self-efficacy, and student achievement.
 She is extremely thankful for her wonderful husband who supports her throughout the ups and downs of grad school and is the proud mother of our toddler lab member, Abby.
 Email: firstname.lastname@example.org

-Trisha Turner received her M.S. in Educational Psychology in 2016.
+Trisha Turner earned her M.S. in Educational Psychology in 2016 and is now a doctoral student in applied sociology at the University of Louisville.
 Trisha graduated from the University of Kentucky with a B.A. in Psychology in 2014.
 Trisha’s research interests include students self-regulation strategies, first generation students, and motivation in higher education.
 Along with being the Graduate Research Assistant for the P20 Motivation and Learning Lab, she is also a Graduate Assistant for the Robinson Scholars program and a member of the Applied Psychometrics Lab.
 Trisha is currently conducting research with undergraduate biology students at the University of Kentucky.
 After receiving her Master’s degree she would like to pursue a career with students in higher education.
 Email: email@example.com

 Xian Wu is a doctoral student in Educational Psychology.
 She received her B.S. in Physics Education and M.A. in Curriculum & Instruction from Guangxi Normal University, China.
 Before moving to Kentucky, Xian was a faculty at Guangxi Teachers Education University and established Scientific Inquiry Club with her colleagues as a platform for linking pre-service teachers’ study at university to their practice at K-12 schools.
 As an international scholar funded by China Ministry of Education, Xian has visited Malone University in Ohio and East-West Center in Hawaii for six months.
 She is currently working as a research assistant for the project focusing on large-scale students’ academic achievement evaluation which is collaborated by University of Kentucky and Guangxi Normal University.
 Her research interests include measurement, evaluation, and statistics; psychology of STEM education; inquiry-based science learning and teaching.
 She has the membership of both NAST and EASE (East-Asian Association for Science Education).
 Email:firstname.lastname@example.orgWeb:http://blog.risechina.org/u/121/index.html